ITU-BDSA23-GROUP3/Chirp/README.md

 # Notes from README Project
 Remember to have `Co-authored-by:` in your commit messages. \
 Remember KISS - Keep It Simple Stupid. \
-Remember to use `git tag` for your pushes
+Remember to use `git tag` for your release based pushes